statisticalbiotechnology/dsbook/dsbook/supervised/multireg.md

 relevant_prot = [('POLI', 'ENSP00000462664.1'), ('MYL4', 'ENSP00000347055.1'), ('NRP2', 'ENSP00000350432.5'), ('CFHR2', 'ENSP00000356385.4'), ('SMAD2', 'ENSP00000262160.6'), ('KIAA1328', 'ENSP00000280020.5')]
 variables_df = clin_and_prot.loc[:, [clin_var] + relevant_prot ].dropna()
 ```

+* **Clinical Data**: We extract BMI as the clinical variable.
+* **Proteomics Data**: We use proteomic measurements from several proteins (POLI, MYL4, NRP2, CFHR2, SMAD2, and KIAA1328) as our independent variables.
+* **Data Joining**: The clinical and proteomics data are merged into a single dataframe and missing values are handled.

+## Defining the Ridge Regression Model

+Ridge regression adds a regularization term to penalize large coefficients, helping to control model complexity and reduce overfitting.
+The following steps define the ridge regression loss function and optimize it using the `scipy.optimize.minimize` function.

 ```{code-cell} ipython3
 import numpy as np